-The query would return all the certificates issued in the last 30 days with the string "appsrvr" in the CN using a template referencing "Web" but without the string "keyother" in the CN-in other words, the web server certificates for application servers issued in the last 30 days for the keyexample.com domain but not the web server certificates for application servers issued in the last 30 days for the keyother.com domain.
+The query would return all the certificates issued in the last 30 days with the string appsrvr in the CN using a template referencing web but without the string keyother in the CN-in other words, the web server certificates for application servers issued in the last 30 days for the keyexample.com domain but not the web server certificates for application servers issued in the last 30 days for the keyother.com domain.

-Recent Application Server of Recent Application Server Certificates: Clicking "Advance a comparison value.
-Click "Insert" to add the search crite newly added one.
-You can change the AND to an OR If of ed" allows you to a query based on multiple ria to the guined below the selection fields.
-E Each time you g AND/OR logic.
-Select a field and comparison opera " button, an AND is added between D/OR to change the query meaning. the previous se Field Comparison Val ue CN does not contain ✓ key yother INSERT SIMPLE Collection: (TemplateShortName -contains "Web" AND IssuedDate -ge "%TODAY-30%" AND CN -startswith "appsrvr") CN -notcontains "keyother" Quen y modification appears here SEARCH CLEAR
+Recent Application Server Recent Applicaton Server Certificates: Clicking 'Advanc a comparison value.
+Click 'Insert' to add the search crite newly added one.
+You can change the AND to an OR if ed" allows you to a query based on multiple ria to the query based on multiple Each time you click the "Insert" button, field and comparison operator in the drop-downs and then enter an AND is added between the previous search criteria and the hange the query meaning.
+Field Comparison Value CN 🗸 does not contain ✓ keyother INSERT SIMPLE Collection: (TemplateShortName -contains Web" AND IssuedDate -ge "%TODAY-30%" AND CN -startswith "appsrvr" ) CN -notcontains "keyother" Query modif fication appears here SEARCH CLEAR